 Working with MTI

 The new MTI Investment Process is more fluid than it was before.
-Clients may apply for funds at any time and we no longer have fixed programs with specific filing deadlines.
-We now have one core funding program and accept proposals on a rolling basis to provide more tailored support, more customer-centric service, and to maximize MTI’s impact in Maine.
+Clients may apply for funds at any time and we no longer have multiple funding programs with specific filing deadlines.
+We now have one core funding program and accept proposals on a rolling basis to provide more tailored support and more customer-centric service to maximize MTI’s impact in Maine.

 MTI offers grants, loans, equity investments, and services to businesses, organizations, and individuals that work within one or more of the seven targeted technology sectors or in building support systems for innovation in Maine.

 Here’s what you can expect, whether you’re a new or returning MTI client.

 No matter how you come to MTI, you will be asked to complete our Online Intake Form first.
 This may be done as part of a conversation you have with one of our referral partners, or you can complete it yourself.
 Before you get started, we also encourage you to review our qualification guidelines and to complete a company self-assessment using Abaca, an online version of the VIRAL® framework MTI uses to help understand the enterprises we serve.